Note

 State Management

-Currently there are two ways that state can be managed when composing workflows within a serial or parallel executable:
+There are two ways state can be managed when composing workflows:

-• Cache Store: Key-value persistence across executions with scoped lifetime—values set outside executables persist globally, while values set within executables are automatically cleaned up on completion.
-This store used go.etcd.io/bbolt for data storage across processes.
+- Cache Store: Key-value persistence across executions with scoped lifetime.
+Values set outside executables persist globally; values set within executables are cleaned up on completion.
+Uses bbolt for cross-process storage.

 File System Access

-By default, execution’s working directory is determined is the directory containing the flow file that defines the executable.
-This can be configured per-executable using special prefixes like // (workspace root), ~/ (user home), f:tmp (temporary).
+By default, the working directory is the directory containing the flow file that defines the executable.
+This can be configured using special prefixes: // (workspace root), ~/ (user home), f:tmp (temporary).

-At this time, there is no automatic sandboxing—executables, they inherit full user permissions.
+There is no automatic sandboxing.
+Executables inherit full user permissions.
 Flow assumes users understand their workflows’ scope and potential for system modification, prioritizing automation flexibility over execution isolation.
-This limitation could be improved with containerized executions, a feature that hasn’t shipped yet.
+Containerized execution is a planned future improvement.

-See executable guide and state management for usage details.
+See the executable guide and state management for usage details.

 Performance and Caching